 • 35% did not have the budget to do so.

-• 35% were limited by the size of the organization.
+• 35% were constrained by the size of the organization.

 Note: These challenges are not unique to local government alone.
 Small and medium-sized enterprises (SMEs) often face similar obstacles related to budget, time, and the size of the organization’s internal talent pool.